-An active and sustainability-focused investment approach
+An active and sustainability focused investment approach

-VEF takes pride in the truly sustainability-focused approach to investing we have.
-Our investment decision-making and portfolio management process is based on two core beliefs:
+VEF takes pride in the truly active ownership approach to investing we have.
+Our investment decision-making process is based on two core beliefs:

 - 1. the power of active shareholding, to ensure strong governance and responsible business practices; and - 2. sustainability as a fundamental part of business.